FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, you will build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
-Specifically, a parent user will be able to grant access to child users to restricted areas of an application.
+In this tutorial, you'll build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
+Specifically, an adult user will be able to grant access to child users to restricted areas of an application.

 <!--more-->

 The application itself is very simple: it will let users sign up via FusionAuth, allow them to set grant consent for children in their family to access certain features of an application, and allow them to update those consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can also [skip ahead and view the code](https://github.com/ritza-co/fusionauth-family-api-example/tree/main/app).
 Note that there is configuration of FusionAuth needed, as detailed in this guide, so you will need to complete that before running the code.

 You can also use [these kickstart files](https://github.com/ritza-co/fusionauth-family-api-example/tree/main/kickstart) to automatically handle the configuration of FusionAuth.
-You can find more information regarding kickstart files [here](https://fusionauth.io/docs/v1/tech/installation-guide/docker#kickstart)
+You can find more information regarding kickstart files [here](https://fusionauth.io/docs/v1/tech/installation-guide/docker#kickstart).

+### An Overview of the Family and Consent APIs

+You will use 3 main FusionAuth APIs in this tutorial:

+- The [Family API](https://fusionauth.io/docs/v1/tech/apis/families) lets you create and manage families, and assign users to them.
+- The [Consent API](https://fusionauth.io/docs/v1/tech/apis/consents) lets you manage types of consents available in your application.
+- The [UserConsent API](https://fusionauth.io/docs/v1/tech/apis/consents#grant-a-user-consent) lets you manage consents for a specific user.

+Families are a way to group users into a family and assign the family members roles within that family.
+There are 3 main roles: Adult, Teen, and Child.

+Consents are a definition of a permission that can be given to a User.
+They capture meta data about a permission, what it is and who it can be given to.
+They can be thought of as templates to describe a consent type.

+UserConsents are instances of Consents applied to specific users.
+When a user is granted a consent, a user to consent mapping object is created.
+That object is the UserConsent.
+Things like who granted the consent to a user, when it was granted, and if the consent is active or deactivated on that particular user are recorded in UserConsents.

+Family groups and roles by themselves don't automatically confer any access privileges or restrictions to their members.
+However, by combining the structure and roles from the Family API, the Consent and UserConsent APIs, along with some custom glue logic, a fully fledged permissions system can be created with FusionAuth.

 ## Prerequisites